-This policy will be reviewed by the Data Protection Officer annually, unless there are any changes to regulations or legislation that would enable a review earlier.
+This policy will be reviewed by the Data Protection Officer every three years, unless there are any changes to regulations or legislation that would enable a review earlier.

 6. RECORDS MANAGEMENT

 Chess Group people must maintain all records relevant to administering this policy and procedure in electronic form in a recognised Chess Group recordkeeping system.